FAQ (Frequently Asked Questions)

-OPIRG was created as an autonomous organization through a referendum of the student federation (SFUO) in 1978.
-The terms of the agreement set out that the SFUO would play an intermediary role in the collection of the student levy while OPIRG would be run separately by its own elected board of directors.
+OPIRG-Ottawa is an independent organization whose funding was secured via a referendum of the Student Federation (SFUO) in 1978.
+The terms of the agreement set out that the SFUO would play an intermediary role in the collection of the student levy, while OPIRG would be run separately by its own elected board of directors.

 Who can vote and run for the OPIRG board?

-All members in good standing can participate in the elections by voting and/or running for a board position.
-A student who hasn’t opted out is automatically considered a member, and it is also possible for members of the community to join by paying an annual membership fee of $5.
-The registration for community membership must be made at least 30 days in advance of the election in order to be eligible to vote.
+OPIRG members (see above) in good standing can participate in the elections by voting and/or running for a board position.
+Registration for a community membership in OPIRG must be completed at least 30 days before the election in order to be eligible to vote.